 II.
 Objective of Regulation

-To provide self-identified students with documented disabilities reasonable accommodations for equal access to education on a case-by-case basis.
+To provide self-identified students with documented disabilities, approved by the Office that administers accessibility services and disability accommodations, reasonable accommodations for equitable access to education on a case-by-case basis.

 Board of Trustees Policy 6.1001